concinim/wh-acd/temporal_overview.md

 ![](images/demoAppTemporal.png)

-At present, dates are linked to concepts surfaced by clinical insights by adding contextual features to the JSON for each linked concept.
+Dates are linked to concepts through contextual features added to the JSON for each linked concept.
 Support for non-date temporal entities like durations and relative dates will be added later.

 #### temporal